hargoniX/bachelor/thesis/thesis.typ

 @rustmacrobook for a more detailed introduction.

 == Formal Verification in Rust <formal-rust>
+In this section we explain why we chose Kani over other available formal verification tools for Rust and give an overview over both the stable and unstable features of Kani.

 To our knowledge there do currently exist three actively maintained and reasonably popular tools for (semi)-automated verification of Rust code:
 - Kani @kani